kalwar/mixed-tapes/README.md

 # Steps to follow

 1. Simply run the app using Symfony command
+2. First do, `composer install` to install dependencies
+3. Install front-end dependencies using `npm install`,
+4. Afterward you can run webpack encore using following command `npm run watch`
-2. `symfony server:start` or `symfony server:start -d` to start in dev mode
+5. Symfony command: `symfony server:start -d` to start in dev mode
-3. Visit URL: https://127.0.0.1:8000/ to test the app
+6. Visit URL: https://127.0.0.1:8000/ to run the app
-4. To stop the app execute: `symfony server:stop`
+7. To stop the app execute: `symfony server:stop`

 # Tech stack